HKR HIKARI SCISSOR FACTORY

 paper towel or plastic wrap to prevent it from opening during transit.

-Step 3: Insure the package and send your scissors with the above items to:
+package, with the courrier of your choice (we DO NOT recommend sending your package in the mail with stamps!!!) and send your scissors with the above items to:

 16102 S. Western Ave., Suite 101